putyourlightson/craft-blitz/README.md

 Craft's template caching (`{% cache %}`) tag does not play well with the cache breaking feature in Blitz.
 Template caching also becomes redundant with static file caching, so it is best to remove all template caching from URIs that Blitz will cache.

-URIs with query strings will only be cached if the "Query String Caching Enabled" setting is enabled.
-If it is disabled then no caching of URIs with query strings (anything following a `?` in a URI) will take place.
-If it is enabled then all URIs with query strings will be cached.
-This will help with performance but may end up in a large amount of cached files.
+URIs with query strings will be cached according to the selected option in the "Query String Caching" setting  as follows:

+- `Do not cache URLs with query strings`: URIs with query strings (anything following a `?` in a URI) will not be cached.
+- `Cache URLs with query strings as unique pages`: URIs with query strings will be cached as unique pages, so `domain.com`, `domain.com?p=1` and `domain.com?p=2` will be cached separately.
+- `Cache URLs with query strings as the same page`: URIs with query strings will be cached as the same page, so `domain.com`, `domain.com?p=1` and `domain.com?p=2` will all be cached with the output.

 When a URI is cached, the static cached file will be served up on all subsequent requests.
 Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed per individual request are cached.
 The easiest way to do this is to add excluded URI patterns for such pages.